GLM-130B: An Open Bilingual Pre-trained Model: Conclusion and Lessons

 \section{Conclusion and Lessons}

 We introduce \glm, a bilingual pre-trained language model that aims to facilitate open and inclusive LLM research. \glm's technical and engineering undertakings generate insight into LLMs' architectures, pre-training objectives, training stability and efficiency, and affordable inference.
 Altogether, it contributes to the high quality of \glm in terms of both language performance on 112 tasks and ethical results on bias and toxicity benchmarks.
-Our experiences of both success and failure are condensed into the following lessons learned for training 100B-scale LLMs:
+Our experiences of both success and failure are condensed into the lessons for training 100B-scale LLMs, attached in the Appendix \ref{sec:lessons}.